Welcome - Representations of the Holocaust: Bearing Witness CTMP 3321 Representations of the Holocaust: Bearing Witness

 CREDIT HOURS: 3

 At the time when the Holocaust recedes into history, the imperative to “never forget” acquires new urgency.
 In this course, we focus on various modes of representing this traumatic historical period.
 Why did the Holocaust happen “in the middle of civilized Europe”?
 Who were the perpetrators?
-Does the word “Holocaust” refer only to the Nazi attempt to exterminate the Jewish people or should we also consider the experiences of different victim groups?
+Does the word “Holocaust” refer only to the Nazi attempt to annihilate the Jewish people, or should we also consider the experiences of other targeted groups?
 Did men and women experience extreme events differently?
-Can horror be accommodated in language or represented by any other means?
+Can horror be accommodated in language or represented by other means?
 Is the Holocaust unique or should it be considered in comparison with other genocides?
-These and other questions will arise in this class based on the examination of eye-witness accounts from the killing fields in the East, Holocaust diaries written in the ghettoes, memoirs written by survivors of the Nazi camps, and perpetrators’ diaries, as well as works by historians and literary works written by the participants of the events.
+These and other questions will arise in this class, based on eye-witness accounts from the killing fields in the East, Holocaust diaries written in the ghettoes and in hiding, memoirs written by survivors of the Nazi camps, and perpetrators’ letters and diaries, as well as works by historians and literary works written by the participants of the events.

 FORMAT: Seminar